couchbase/docker/compose/couchbase-server-sync-gateway/README.md

 1. Configure Couchbase Server via Web Admin UI.
     * You will probably need to reduce the memory because it tries to take the entire memory of the Linux host machine, even though only a portion of it is available to the container.
     * Create a "default" bucket, since that is what the Sync Gateway configuration tries to connect to
+1. Restart the docker compose by running `Ctl-C` to stop it, followed by `docker-compose up` to restart it.
+This required is to work around [Sync Gateway Issue 2465](https://github.com/couchbase/sync_gateway/issues/2465)

 ### Verify Sync Gateway